-- 5. # of jobs provided to DACs and associated job classification/trade - 6.
+- Annual Report (Jobs), if applicable (continued) - # of jobs provided to DACs and associated job classification/trade - 6.
 Entry-level and median hourly wage or entry-level and median total compensation for each job classification/trade - 7.
 For all job training: - 8.
 Total # of people and total # of DAC community residents that completed training and associated job classification/trade, and - 9.
-Type of credential earned - GGRF dollars expended for projects that resulted in jobs or job training, to date
+Type of credential earned - 10.
+GGRF dollars expended for projects that resulted in jobs or job training, to date